-At Holiday River Expeditions we LOVE families with kids but we also know that sometimes folks want to be on trips with just the “young at heart”.
-Mix and mingle with like aged rafting companions.
-Also for the independent travelers among us: those of us who prefer to go solo, who aren’t afraid to get out on their own, we present six days in Cataract Canyon.
-Experience the roaring red heart of Canyonlands National Park via a motorless raft.
-Arrive on your own, and depart with new friends and memories enough to last a lifetime.
+At Holiday, we love families with kids, but this trip is a special one just for the “young at heart” and for those who prefer to go solo.
+Whether you’re a couple who is enjoying their empty nest, or a solo traveler looking to meet like-minded adults, we present six days in Cataract Canyon.
+Experience the roaring, red heart of Canyonlands National Park via a motorless raft.
+Enjoy an outdoors adventure without anyone asking “are we there yet?”
+Arrive on your own and depart with new friends and memories enough to last a lifetime.

 The Colorado River flows southwest from the town of Moab, Utah, and into a world of breathtaking red rock scenery, fascinating cultural sites, and epic whitewater.
 For the first few days of the trip, the river moves quietly.
-Kick back on one of our oar-powered rafts and let the quiet wash over you, or engage a fellow traveler in conversation.
-You could also paddle an inflatable kayak or stand-up paddleboard: solo time and a bit of exercise.
+Kick back on one of our oar-powered rafts and let the quiet wash over you or engage a fellow traveler in conversation.
+You could also paddle an inflatable kayak or stand-up paddleboard.
 We’ll pause each day for on-shore hikes and explorations of varying lengths, and make camp each night on a beach or sandbar under the stars of an International Dark Sky Park.
-The Colorado River meets the Green River deep within Canyonlands National Park, and beyond that is where the rapids begin!
-We’ll run more than 30 big rapids over the last two or three days of the trip, and emerge exhilarated.
+The Colorado River meets the Green River deep within Canyonlands National Park, and beyond that is where the whitewater begins!
+We’ll run more than 30 big rapids over the last two or three days of the trip and emerge exhilarated.
 This is what it means to be alive.
-Join us on a trip especially designed for solo travelers.
-Leave the family behind this time, and take a trip that’s all about YOU.
+Join us on a trip especially designed for adults and solo travelers.
+Leave the kids behind this time, and take a trip that’s all about YOU.

 “Food was excellent.
 Hikes were informative and beautiful scenery.
 This is better than an all-inclusive resort!
 There are no lines, no crowds, and its better than any theme park.
 Nature is fantastic.”
 (Eric Hubert)